 Search & Indexing

-mdvs builds a search index by chunking your markdown content, embedding it with a local model, and storing everything in Parquet files.
-Queries are embedded with the same model and ranked by cosine similarity, with optional SQL filtering on frontmatter fields.
+mdvs builds a search index by chunking your markdown content, embedding it with a local model, and storing chunks + vectors + frontmatter in a single LanceDB dataset.
+Queries are served by LanceDB natively — semantic (vector), full-text (BM25), or hybrid (both, reranked) — with optional SQL filtering on frontmatter fields.

 Building the index